dev-edzola/QurateAI-Backend/text_chat.md

 ### 1. `POST /collect`

-Continues or starts a conversational flow by managing a communication session, parsing answers, and returning the next question.
+Continues or starts a conversational flow by managing a communication session, parsing answers, returning the next question, and (upon completion) optionally sending parsed results to a callback.

 #### Request